Girgias/php-rfcs/container-offset-behaviour.md

 In general, a nested operation will perform all the necessary fetch/read operations, interpreting the returned value as a container, until it reaches the final dimension.

+Finally, we mention incrementing/decrementing because in general it should behave like `+= 1`, but as it works on a "reference" of the value, the behaviour is slightly tricky.

 ### Container types